U.S. Amateur Public Links

 The U.S. Amateur Public Links Championship, often referred to as the Public Links or the Publinx, was a men's amateur golf tournament, one of 10 individual amateur championships organized by the United States Golf Association.
 The USGA typically called the event the U.S. Amateur Public Links, which it has registered as a service mark.
 The tournament was devised as a championship for golfers who played on public courses, as members of private clubs were barred from entry.
 In February 2013, the USGA announced that the event would be discontinued after its 2014 edition, and would be replaced by a new men's amateur four-ball championship.

+History

 The first Public Links was held in 1922 at the Ottawa Park Course in Toledo, Ohio.
 The event grew over time, from 140 entries in 1922 to over 6,000 in 1998.

 The Publinx was created to provide an outlet for national competition for public-course golfers because at that time, entry to the U.S. Amateur was restricted to members of clubs that were affiliated with the USGA or (presumably) other national governing bodies.
 However, in 1979, entry to the U.S. Amateur was opened to all amateurs, whether or not they were club members.
-When the USGA announced the demise of the Publinx, it specifically stated that "the APL [Amateur Public Links] and WAPL [Women's Amateur Public Links] championships no longer serve their original mission because of the widespread accessibility public-course golfers today enjoy in USGA championships."